Inside The Tragically Short Life Of Stuart Sutcliffe — The Fifth Beatle

 Michael Ochs Archive/Getty ImagesStuart Sutcliffe, left, playing bass in Liverpool with the Beatles in 1960.

-Stuart Sutcliffe was born in Edinburgh Scotland in 1940, but his family moved to England shortly after.
-He happened to meet John Lennon at the Liverpool College of Art when he was introduced by a mutual friend.
+Sutcliffe went on to attend the Liverpool College of Art where he was introduced to John Lennon by a mutual friend.
 The three of them were all studying at the school, and Sutcliffe was noted as a brilliant painter.

-When he was kicked out of his flat, Sutcliffe moved into a rundown area in Liverpool, where John Lennon moved in with him.
-Sutcliffe got involved with the Beatles when Lennon and McCartney convinced him to buy a bass guitar.
+In a fateful decision, Sutcliffe got involved with the Beatles when Lennon and McCartney convinced him to buy a bass guitar despite having no professional experience with music.
 Sutcliffe is credited along with Lennon for coming up with the band’s original name, the Beetles, inspired by Buddy Holly’s band, the Crickets.

-Stuart Sutcliffe began playing gigs with the Beatles in Hamburg, which is where he met his fiance, artist Astrid Kirchherr.
-Love Me Tender was reportedly Stuart Sutcliffe’s signature song.
 It’s been reported that when he sang it, he received more cheers from the crowd than the other Beatles.
 This caused tension with McCartney, who was said to have already been jealous of Sutcliffe’s friendship with Lennon.

-Lennon apparently started giving Sutcliffe a hard time as well.
+It wasn’t long before Lennon apparently started giving Sutcliffe a hard time as well.

 When asked about Sutcliffe in the The Beatles Anthology, George Harrison replied: